The Flying Tiger FAQ

 Why isn't Colonel Scott on the AVG roster?

 Robert Lee Scott Jr. was an U.S. Army colonel and bomber pilot when he reached India in the spring of 1942, though like most military pilots his first love had been fighters.
-He first encountered the Flying Tigers at Loiwing, China, as co-pilot on a C-47 cargo plane carrying supplies for the AVG and two Ryan trainers for the Chinese Air Force.
+He first met the Flying Tigers at Loiwing, China, as co-pilot on a C-47 cargo plane carrying supplies for the AVG and two Ryan trainers for the Chinese Air Force.
 He arrived in the middle of a Japanese fighter sweep, and Chennault told him to clear the field.
 "I'd have given anything," Scott wrote long after, "to trade my colonel's eagles and that 'delivery wagon' that I flew for the gold bars of a second Lieutenant and one of those shark-nosed pieces of dynamite!"

 On July 4, Colonel Scott took command of the 23rd FG headquarters and the remnants of the AVG 3rd Squadron (now the U.S. Army 74th Fighter Squadron) at Kunming, while Robert Neale commanded a mixed band of AVG holdovers and U.S. Army pilots at Guilin.
 Not until July 17 was the transition complete: Neale set out for home, like most of the AVG pilots and ground crews before him, and Scott flew down to Guilin and took working command of the 23rd Fighter Group.